jbcodeforce/aws-cdk-project-templates/README.md

 ## Java Quarkus app sample

 The scripts under `app-samples/quarkus-app` should help to get quarkus CLI, get AWS account id and region, generate basic code, build the app, the docker image and push to ECR repo.

-On EC2 machine, we need Java JDK 17, Maven 3.6
+On EC2 machine, we need Java JDK 17, and Maven 3.6, so the EC2 user data looks like:

 ```sh
 sudo yum update